frederikvig/nyum/_recipes/high-hydration-sourdough-bread.md

 * `17g` fine sea salt
 * `151g` levain

 > Mix the dough by adding the salt, the ripe levain, and a splash of water to the autolyse.
 Mix and add more water as needed.
 It should feel firm, but sticky.
 Then strengthen the dough for 5-6 minutes.
+The dough should smooth out a little and gain some elasticity, but still be quite shaggy.

 ---

-> Cover and set aside, do 6 sets of stretch and folds, the first 3 at 15-minute intervals, and the remaining 3 at 30-minute intervals.
+> Cover and set aside at a warm location.
+Do 6 sets of stretch and folds, the first 3 at 15-minute intervals, and the remaining 3 at 30-minute intervals.
 Leave for bulk fermentation for about 2 hours after the last stretch and fold.

 ---